wp-plugins/windowpress/readme.txt

 5. You can have a custom background image to display when no windows are opened or all windows are minimized.

 == Upgrade Notice ==

+= 1.2 =
+new features:

+- set custom text to display instead of site title

+- open new windows from non-panel links (by click holding)

+multisite support:

+- support for network wide activation

+- links under menu my-sites will open in a new tab

+under the hood:

+- javascript compatibility with strict mode

+- wrapped the plugin in plugins_loaded hook

 = 1.1 =
 new feature: sortable taskbar buttons